HarshdeepGupta/diabe-ai-buddy/README.md

 Unlike basic chatbots that rely only on pre-programmed scripts, Diabe-AI Buddy uses a **RAG-based architecture**.
 Here's how it works:
 - It **retrieves** relevant, up-to-date information from a trusted diabetes-focused knowledge base.
 - It **generates** coherent and customized answers, integrating retrieved facts into natural, human-like responses.
+- It **Suggests** addition questions that they user may be looking answers for as follow up questions

 This ensures that the chatbot is both **grounded in factual knowledge** and **adaptive to your unique questions**, even if they are highly specific.